How to watch the Pixel 10 launch at the Made by Google event

 How can I watch the Pixel 10 launch event?

-The launch event is being livestreamed on YouTube, and we’ve embedded the video player at the top of this article to make it easy for you to watch.
+The launch event is being also livestreamed on YouTube for anyone without an invite to watch, and we’ve embedded the video player at the top of this article to make it easy for you to watch.

 While the main stream will be in English, Google is also running streams in German, Spanish and American Sign Language.